mviiitech-education/FS-React-notes/part-04-react/react-notes-part-03.md

 - npm ( **N**ode **P**ackage **M**anager ):
   - Use to manage, install and remove packages for Node JS.

-## TO check if node js is installed
+## To check if node js is installed

 1. open command prompt
 2. check below commands are working